Learn About Us

-We were nomadic for over three years across six continents and 80 countries.
+We were nomadic for almost four years across six continents and 85 countries.
 It took us 500 blog posts, thousands of nights in different beds, a few horrible meals and a tons of amazing ones until we chose to base ourselves in the Canadian Rockies.
-Now we travel for half the year and explore the mountains for the other half.
+Now we travel for half the year and explore the mountains for the other half, you can see our other website, The Banff Blog, to see what we get up to when we’re at home.
 We think our lives are rad and want to help our readers live an awesome life too!

 Have time for a longer version?

-The story of the two of us begins right after I (Natasha) finished college in 2013.
+The story of the two of us begins right after college in 2013.

 I had big plans to take that money and backpack around the world and booked a one way ticket to Iceland, the cheapest flight I could find to Europe.
 I didn’t have any plans and no end date.
 Just to go until the money ran out.

 After graduation and just weeks before I was set to take off for Europe I went with some friends to a celebration party and through a mutual friend I was introduced to Cameron.
 We chatted, we drank cheap gin and tonics, I told him I was going on a never ending backpacking trip alone.
 I told him that he should join me that summer, half joking, but half not.
 (I later found out that he thought I was completely full of crap regarding the trip and the invite).